University of St Andrews Building 1 and Colin Vincent Centre for Battery Technology

 with Oberlanders

 One of the most important aspects within the project is the ventilation systems.
-Rooms such as the X-Genix lab is ventilated via a dedicated Heat Recovery Unit (HRU) with integral Air Source Heat Pump (ASHP).
+Rooms such as the X-Genix lab (Building 1) is ventilated via a dedicated Heat Recovery Unit (HRU) with integral Air Source Heat Pump (ASHP).
 From the HRU ducting distributes fresh air to serve ceiling mounted diffusers.
-The area also encompasses Fume Cupboards.
-Consideration was given to make up air requirements.
-The Coater room is served by an AHU with integral ASHP.
-The fresh air is distributed via ducting and ceiling mounted diffusers.
-Fresh and extract air are based upon local LEV flow rates from a Coater machine.
-Special consideration has been given to products being extracted from the Coater machine and fire strategy of the building to provide a safe work environment for the students.
-All of the above has involved consideration of environmental engineering strategies, equipment selection and maintenance regimes, recognising the key drivers and requirements with the University of St Andrews Engineering Specification.
+The area also encompasses Fume Cupboards, consideration being given to make up air requirements.
+Similarly, the Coater room (Colin Vincent Centre) is served by an AHU with integral ASHP.
+Fresh and extract air rates are based upon local LEV flow rates from a Coater machine.
+Special consideration has been given to products being extracted from the Coater machine with bespoke vendor abaitment systems incorporated within the ventilation systems.